-The Company receives margin deposits from its Clearing Members in connection with the outstanding derivatives contracts between the Company and its Members.
-The obligation to refund the margin deposits and cash collateral is disclosed as Margin deposits from Clearing Members under current liabilities.
+The Company receives margin deposits from its Clearing Members as collateral in connection with the outstanding derivatives contracts between the Company and its Members.
+The obligation to refund the margin deposits is disclosed as Margin deposits from Clearing Members under current liabilities.
 Liabilities held in this category are initially recognised at fair value and subsequently remeasured at amortised cost.